George Boateng

-George Antwi Boateng (born 5 September 1975) is a former professional footballer who played as a defensive midfielder.
+George Antwi Boateng (born 5 September 1975) is a football manager and former player who is head coach of Belgian club Mons.

-After making his breakthrough with Feyenoord in the Dutch Eredivisie, he spent most of his career in England, making 384 Premier League appearances and scoring 17 goals.
+A defensive midfielder, he made his breakthrough with Feyenoord in the Dutch Eredivisie, before spending most of his career in England, making 384 Premier League appearances and scoring 17 goals.
 He played for Coventry City, Aston Villa, Middlesbrough and Hull City, winning the Football League Cup with Middlesbrough in 2004.

 Born in Ghana and raised in the Netherlands, Boateng made four appearances for the Netherlands national team.

 Club career

 Feyenoord

 Boateng was born in Nkawkaw, Ghana.
 He spent some of his childhood in the Ghanaian capital, Accra, where he played football barefoot despite having boots and rocky pitches.
 He was raised in the Netherlands from age 10 after his father remarried.
 At 16, he signed for Feyenoord, where he was a utility player, being used in all positions except goalkeeper, left winger and centre forward.